pdbarma/TemporaryDocumentation/online courses/webdev notes.md

 This includes the HTML Living Standard, along with JavaScript APIs to enhance storage, multimedia, and hardware access.
 - [HTML Standards](https://html.spec.whatwg.org/#toc-introduction)

+### BLOCK VS INFINITE LINE:DIV & SPAN :

+- Divs``` <div></div> ```are generic containers to group elements together.
+- It is a block level element.
+  - **What is a block element?**
+    - HTML (Hypertext Markup Language) elements historically were categorized as either "block-level" elements or "inline-level" elements.
+Since this is a presentational characteristic it is nowadays specified by CSS in the Flow Layout.
+A Block-level element occupies the entire horizontal space of its parent element (container), and vertical space equal to the height of its contents, thereby creating a "block".

 </details>